Mamallapuram – The Workshop of the Pallavas

 The original edifice is a west facing cave temple, measuring 30 feet x 14 feet x 11.5 feet1.
 The cave is excavated into a hall consisting of two bays.
 This is supported on four pillars and two pilasters.
 The pillars are of lion-base variety with octagonal shafts.

 The temple is dedicated to the Varaha incarnation of Vishnu, a stucco image is carved at the back wall of the shrine.
 The image is heavily colored and modified.
-It would be difficult to aeration whether the stucco image is on top of an old Pallava image or an addition during a later period.
+It would be difficult to ascertain whether the stucco image is on top of an old Pallava image or an addition during a later period.

 The sanctum is adorned with a mandapa in front, flanked with dvarpalas on either side.
 Lockwood2 mentions that one of the dvarpala has shankha and one has chakra carved on his head, which suggests that the shrine was dedicated to Vishnu.
 There are various figures executed on the interior walls of this cave.
 These figures are explained in detail below.